 LC is a complex product for new importers & exporters.
 It’s ideal to check the advantages and disadvantages of a letter of credit (LC) before opting for it.
 A letter of credit is highly customizable and enables new trade relationships by reducing credit risk, but it can add to the cost of doing business in the form of bank fees and formalities.
-Let’s see its benefits and drawbacks in details:
+Let’s see the advantages and disadvantages of letter of credit in details:

 Advantages of Letter of Credit

 A letter of credit enjoys various advantages in executing an international trade transaction.
 Some of the major ones are below:

 - Works as a Credit Certificate for Buyer

 - Payment Assured in Disputable Transactions

 - Timely Payments Leads to Better Cash Flow Planning

 - Pre-shipment Financing Available to Sellers